chrisking/personalens/readme.md

 web application.
 It is expected to be deployed on a standalone workstation or demo resource, none of the usual production ready proccesses have been followed in creating this project.

+**Some corporate networks have restrictions on accessing items over port 8000, these will cause issues and you will need to resolve them with your IT group**

 ## Overview

 1. [Getting Started with Cloud9](docs/GettingStartedCloud9.md)